Urban Explorer

-Urban Explorer (also known as The Depraved) is a 2011 German horror film directed by Andy Fetscher and starring Nathalie Kelley, Nick Eversman, Klaus Stiglmeier, Max Riemelt, Brenda Koo, and Catherine De Léan.
+Urban Explorer (also known as The Depraved) is a 2011 German horror film directed by Andy Fetscher and starring Nathalie Kelley, Nick Eversman, Klaus Stiglmeier, Max Riemelt, Brenda Koo and Catherine De Léan.
 The film is about urban exploration in subterranean Berlin.

 Plot

 Four young urban explorers from the United States, South America, Asia, and Europe meet up in Berlin via the internet to explore the subterranean relics of Nazi Germany.
 The destination for the illegal tour, through a labyrinth of tunnels, sewers, and catacombs, is a special bunker, the Fahrerbunker (Hitler's subterranean garage) which is the center of many legends, where they expect to find the debris of forbidden Nazi wall murals.
 But when tragedy strikes the group's leader, they soon realize not all things go according to plan.
+Two Nazi men with their pet bulldog who harass them until they leave from the youth group.

-After the group's local tour leader Kris (Riemelt) falls and breaks his leg, Marie (De Léan) and Juna (Koo) go for help and find their way back to the club.
+Marie accidentally takes a picture of their local tour leader causing Kris (Riemelt) to fall off the wooden bridge, fall onto the ruined floor and break his leg.
+Marie feels guilty for what she has done to him.
+Marie (De Léan) and Juna (Koo) go for help and find their way back to the club.
 Lucia (Kelley) is a nurse so she and Denis (Eversman) stay to help Kris.
-A German only speaking Armin shows up who Denis tries to understand with his limited German skills.
+Marie and Juna attempt to remember which way they came from.
+They both go into a dark hall without knowing what's happening to them both under Berlin.
+Sometimes later, Denis and Lucia are still waiting for Marie and Juna to come back, but a German-only speaking Armin shows up who Denis tries to understand with his limited German skills.
+Lucia writes the note for Marie and Juna.
 The three carry Kris to Armin's lair.
 He gives Kris an injection and uses a telephone to "call" for help.
+Lucia realizes that Armin has so many medical.
+Denis devours the soup for dinner.
 Both Denis and Lucia do not trust the unshaven dirty underground dwelling Armin.
-Meanwhile, Lucia and Juna are seen lost under Berlin.

-Denis wakes up from his own injection tied to a metal bed.
-He breaks free to find Lucia trapped in a chair being tortured by Armin.
-The phone is dead so he attacks Armin.
-He frees Lucia but Armin knows the underground and keeps the horror coming.
-Denis finds Juna hanging and realizes their soup was part of her body and throws-up.
-Marie is killed.
-Denis finds Lucia hiding and they both exchange "I love yous".
-Denis promises her his return and goes to kill Armin.
-Armin overpowers Denis and guts him.

-Lucia hears the sound of the subway and craws her way there.
-She finds a man who offers her help but Armin kills him.
-She gets on the subway car but so does Armin who poses as a subway ticket checker.
-Her protests of help and accusations of murder go unheeded.
-Armin removes her from the car and then kills her.
-Kris wakes from his injection and crawls to a water escape.
-His body is seen dead in an open sewer and the movie ends.
+Denis goes to the hall where he talks to him, but he quickly turns around and injects Denis.